Little Marcy

 • "Learning God's Love"; color VHS; 30 mins.

 What is the latterday appeal of Marcy records?
 She has her ups and downs, ranging from the boring readings of Ken Taylor's versions of Bible stories to the barely sublimated psycho-sexual mania of the romp in the woods with Smokey the Bear.
-Like Heino, voice of Germany as the rest of the world would rather it not be, Marcy has something scary and repressive to say.
+Like Heino, popular voice of Germany as the rest of the world would rather it not be, Marcy has something scary and repressive to say.
 That she ever inspired real children is irrelevant, at least compared to the sneakiness of using a childlike device to evangelize.
 The medium is the message, and the medium is nightmarish.

 Buying: Marcy albums rarely turn up in normal record channels; thrift stores are the usual sources.
 The Christmas and Smokey the Bear LPs are "best."
 Unnecessary are Tigner's initial, instrumental, trombone LPs Some Golden Daybreak (Whitney MT-1001) and Marcy Tigner Trombone (Christian Faith MT-1351).
 Between the first five LPs on Corner Stone and the later ones on the Word label, first presses are Zondervan, second are Singcord (parent company of Zondervan), and third are Sunshine Mountain.
 "Don't forget to ask for your free picture of Marcy!"